Best RPG Games for Nintendo Switch TechnoBuffalo 2021

 - Combat takes some getting used to

-Pokemon Sword and Pokemon Shield are the newest installments in the Pokemon RPG franchise and will be arriving on Nintendo Switch on November 19, 2019.
-It will bring players to the new Galar region, featuring new pokemon, abilities, a wild area to explore and the Dynamax phenomenon which makes Pokemon grow to stupdendous size.
+Pokemon Sword and Pokemon Shield are the newest installments in the Pokemon RPG franchise and will bring players to the new Galar region, featuring new pokemon, abilities, a wild area to explore and the Dynamax phenomenon which makes Pokemon grow to stupdendous size.

 The Galara Region is a brand new area for Pokemon players.
 Here you'll find not only new native species, but two new Legendary Pokemon: Zacian and Zamazenta.
 The Wild Area has far more variety in the Pokemon you will find than the towns it connects.
 Filled with nature it has plenty of different species, and you'll see different Pokemon depending on the weather conditions you are dealing with.